 3. Don’t Recycle Garbage

-We know the importance of recycling so we put items in our bin with the hope that they can be recycled.
+We know the importance of recycling, so we put items in our bin with the hope that they can be recycled.
 Unfortunately, this act known as “wishcycling” isn’t helpful.
 If you aren’t sure if an item can be recycled, it’s best to throw it out.
 Alternatively, you can work to reduce your consumption of these items so you aren’t contributing to the landfill.
 Do not recycle:

-- Take out containers.
+- Paper take out containers.

 - Disposable cups, plates, and utensils.